Which U.S. States Are Most Obsessed With Pickleball?

 Top 20 states by players per 10,000 residents

-The Mountain West and Upper Midwest dominate the per capita rankings.
-Utah, Colorado, and Idaho all crack the top five, as do Minnesota and Arizona.
+The Mountain West and Upper Midwest lead the per capita rankings.
+Utah, Colorado and Idaho all make the top five as do Minnesota and Arizona.

 Why Utah?